RaFeltrim/lasy-ai-crm/SUPABASE_SETUP.md

 This ensures the notes column is recognized by PostgREST and fixes the schema cache issue.

+### Migration 4: Update Lead Status Values

+Copy and paste the contents of `supabase/migrations/0004_update_lead_status_values.sql` and click **Run**.

+This updates the lead status constraint to use the new values: 'new', 'contacted', 'qualified', 'pending', 'lost'.

 ## Step 2: Create a Test User

 1. Go to **Authentication** > **Users** in Supabase dashboard